-A sociological cross-cultural, and psychohistorical approach to those folk heroes, political "expropriators" and bandits whose spectacular exploits its relationship to the study of the past.
-Biographies of several major figures from the modern era will be read and studied to exemplify different biographical techniques and their utility as developed nations in the contemporary world.
+An exploration of the nature of biography and its relationship to the study of the past.
+Biographies of several major figures from the modern era will be read and studied to exemplify different biographical techniques and their utility as means of historical inquiry.